eosho/ARMA/README.md

 Currently, ARM templates are loaded from the local file system based on the extracted `resource_type` (e.g., `quickstarts/microsoft.storage/storageaccounts.json`).

 **Planned Improvement:**

 - Store ARM templates in a vector store (e.g., FAISS, ChromaDB) with metadata including resource type, description, and tags.
 - On intent extraction, use the resource type to query the vector store for the most relevant template, enabling fuzzy matching, semantic search, and easier extensibility.
 - This will allow for more flexible template retrieval, support for similar resource types, and easier management of a large template library.

 **Intended Approach:**

 - Index all templates in the vector store at startup or via a management script.
 - On user request, extract the resource type and use it as a query to the vector store.
 - Retrieve the best-matching template and load it into the workflow state for validation and deployment.

 ### 2. Proper Logging

-Currently, logging is handled via Python's built-in logging module and messages are appended to the in-memory state for UI display.
+Currently, logging is handled via Python's built-in logging module.
+We need to use LangGraph/LangChain message streaming to log all messages to the UI.

 **Planned Improvement:**

 - Implement structured logging (e.g., JSON logs) for all agent and system actions.
+- Memory and conversation history are logged to the UI.
 - Support persistent logging to disk, cloud storage, or external logging services (e.g., Azure Monitor, ELK, Datadog).
 - Include correlation IDs, timestamps, and workflow/graph context in all logs for traceability.
-- Optionally, expose logs via an API or UI for audit and debugging purposes.
+- Optionally, send telemetry logs to Azure Application Insights/Azure Monitor.

 ---